SylphAI-Inc/AdalFlow/docs/source/use_cases/index.rst

   * - Part
     - Description
+  * - :doc:`rag_playbook`
+    - Comprehensive RAG playbook according to the sota research and the best practices in the industry.
   * - :doc:`build_a_rag`
     - Designing a RAG pipeline, from offline data processing to online inference.
   * - :doc:`eval_a_rag`